 Let me give you some examples of this means for husbands and wives.

-- Humbly and hopefully help him be aware of unhelpful habits or sins you may see in his life (Hebrews 3:12-13; James 5:16).
-We are seeking to do Hebrew 3:13 for each other.
+Humbly and hopefully help him be aware of unhelpful habits or sins you may see in his life (Hebrews 3:12-13; James 5:16).
+We are seeking to do Hebrews 3:13 for each other.

 I know this assumes that you are both believers, and that you are both willing.
 And I know that’s not true of every married couple.
 But it is what God calls us to pray toward and move toward for the sake of our spouses and our children’s perseverance in faith.
 The staff and elders have dreams of how we can help you do better for each other.
 Eternal security is a family project.